Error-331/code_tests/docs/admin/hardware/radio/general.md

 - **amplitude modulation (AM)** is often more prone to interference by various electronic devices, especially power supplies and computers;
 - strong transmitters cover larger areas than on the FM broadcast band but require more energy and longer antennas;
 - **digital modes are possible but have not reached momentum yet**;
+- the broadcast part of this band (531 kHz to 1602 kHz);

 | Area              	  | kHz (centre) | Spacing | Channels |
 |:------------------------|:-------------|:--------|:---------|